Ductless wall mount unit in modern living room

 Mini-split or ductless heat pump air conditioning systems are versatile and can be installed in a variety of locations.
 They are ideal for homes without ductwork, as well as for room additions, garages, and other spaces that are difficult to cool with a central air conditioning system.
 Furthermore, mini-split systems can be easily installed in older homes without the need for extensive remodeling.
 They are quieter than traditional central air conditioning systems, as the condenser unit is located outside the home, significantly reducing noise levels indoors.

 However, if you are installing in a home which already has existing ductwork either a central heat pump or central AC can be used.
-Of these options a central heat pump integrating with your furance and boiler will be more efficient that an AC system and rebates will likely offset the slightly higher cost.
+Of these options a central heat pump integrating with your furnace and boiler will be more efficient that an AC system and rebates will likely offset the slightly higher cost.

 Cost: